 An easy deployment thanks to 4.0

-With the emergence of new maintenance management solutions closer to everyday life applications, old-fashioned CMMS software and their time-consuming deployments are now obsolete with 4.0 and mobile solutions.
+With the emergence of new maintenance management solutions closer to everyday life applications, old-fashioned maintenance management software and their time-consuming deployments are now obsolete with 4.0 and mobile solutions.
 New standards are now simplifying these deployments:

-This also applies to specifications: they are no longer mandatory thanks to next-gen flexible CMMS solutions available on the market.
+This also applies to specifications: they are no longer mandatory thanks to next-gen flexible asset management solutions available on the market.
 Hosted in the Cloud in SaaS mode, the next-gen maintenance management platform Mobility Work is easy to use thanks to its simplified interface, and includes all the maintenance features found in traditional CMMS.
 Mobility Work is the first collaborative, agile CMMS designed by and for maintenance professionals.
-Maintenance plans, data analysis tool, distribution and organization of maintenance work... all the essentials to manage and analyze your maintenance acts are included.
+Maintenance plans, data analysis tool, distribution and organization of maintenance work… all the essentials to manage and analyze your maintenance acts are included.
 Mobility Work stands out from its competitors by offering a platform, which makes it possible to connect industrial professionals.
 The application is constantly evolving, taking into account customer requests via online support and is committed to developing them free of charge if the improvement is relevant for the community.
 This agility allows everyone to participate in the development of the product.
-14 days are enough to see how easy it is to handle: test it for free by yourself!
+7 days are enough to see how easy it is to handle.

 Once the solution has been chosen, the first step generally consists in carrying out a POC (proof of concept) on a pilot plant.
 To do this, it is necessary to choose a plant whose employees will be the driving force when deploying the project and awaiting a solution to improve their daily management and the company’s maintenance.
 Once the feasibility of the project has been proven, it can be presented to the rest of the group.
 Mobility Work offers to make a web presentation to all business users in order to integrate them into the project from the beginning and thus obtain a first feedback.
 Mobility Work’s high level of user-friendliness promises rapid product adoption by teams.